Figure 1. House sparrow.

 Movement on the ground

 The sparrow has a curious way of getting about; it does not walk like a chicken or crow, but hops along with its feet together.
-Most small birds hop, but starlings and larks run and walk (Fig 5).
+Most small birds hop, but starlings and larks run and walk (Figure 5).

 Sparrows fly efficiently, though not very fast, and they do not rise steeply off the ground.
-They do not often fly great distances and they spend much of their time searching for food on the ground (Fig 6).
+They do not often fly great distances and they spend much of their time searching for food on the ground (Figure 6).

-As we have noted, the sparrow's beak is short and thick, typical of seed-eating, or granivorous, birds (Fig 7); it lives largely on seeds, both those of agricultural crops and of weeds and grasses.
+As we have noted, the sparrow's beak is short and thick, typical of seed-eating, or granivorous, birds (Figure 7); it lives largely on seeds, both those of agricultural crops and of weeds and grasses.
 In fact sparrows will eat almost anything, and they destroy great numbers of insects, especially when feeding their young.